atsepkov/RapydScript/README.md

 Getting Started
 ---------------
-As you read the following sections, I suggest you start a RapydScript shell (by typing `rapydscript` without arguments) and follow along.
+As you read the following sections, I suggest you start a RapydScript shell (by typing `rapydscript` without arguments in your terminal) and follow along.
 You'll be able to see both, the generated JavaScript, and the output produced by the given RapydScript command.

+You can also run the compiler in the browser.
+Just add a `script` tag linking back to `lib/rapydscript.js` and invoke the compiler as `rapydscript.compile(stringOfCode, options)`.

 Like JavaScript, RapydScript can be used to create anything from a quick function to a complex web-app.
 RapydScript can access anything regular JavaScript can, in the same manner.
 Let's say we want to write a function that greets us with a "Hello World" pop-up.
 The following code will do it: